Professional editing and writing services

 Checkword provides high quality writing and editing services.
 Full details of my experience in both areas are on my WRITING page and EDITING page.
 Please contact me at email@example.com to discuss your editing and writing needs and negotiate fees.

 NEWS – Editing

-Two books that I copy-edited for Cambridge University Press (Australia) were Learning to Teach in the Secondary School and Teaching and Digital Technologies.
+Last year I edited two books for them – Learning to Teach in the Secondary School and Teaching and Digital Technologies.
 Both of these books had multi-authors which required that I find a common voice across the chapters, and ensure consistency of style and terminology throughout the manuscript.
 I have also edited the website material for these two books.

-Storm Cloud Publishing have accepted my children’s story Another World for their Short Tales for Kids 2 anthology and last year they published my story A Present from Paris).
+Storm Cloud Publishing accepted my children’s story Another World for their Short Tales for Kids 2 anthology and in 2015 they published my story A Present from Paris).
 Available at https://www.smashwords.com/

 NEWS – Publishing